CluelessBiker/project5-red-crayon/README.md

 </p>
 ```
  - This particular rule does not lend to the readability of the code, & instead hinders it (in my opinion).
- 3. All `console.log(err);` has been left in place & commented out, as it was suggested that this is also done in real-world scenarios.
+2. d.
+All `console.log(err);` have been left in place & commented out, as it was suggested that this is also done in real-world scenarios.

-- page has an excellent Accessibility rating in Lighthouse
+3. page has an excellent Accessibility rating in Lighthouse

 ![Accessibility score](src/assets/images-readme/readme-lighthouse.png)

-- Tested the site opens in Brave, Chrome, Safari & on a mobile device without issues.
+4. Tested the site opens in Brave, Chrome, Safari & on a mobile device without issues.
-- All social links open to external pages as intended.
+5. All social links open to external pages as intended.

 ### Unfixed Bugs